lukas-karsch/thesis/vault/Thesis/Technical Design Log/2025-11-26 Designing the ES-CQRS application (4daaf015).md

 Validation:
 > An aggregate may enforce invariants only over data it owns.
 If validation requires other aggregates → do it in a process manager or the application layer.
 - validation happens
-	- in the application layer
+	- in the application layer (by injecting the read side)
-	- process manager / sagas for cross-aggregate workflows
+	- process manager / sagas for later correction (eventual consistency)
 ### Projections
 - save denormalized projections
 - one view = one table